ucan-wg/spec/README.md

 <!-- TODO: should we specify the entire CID format, so that the implementer doesn't have to support arbitrary CID bases etc? -->

+A UCAN token MUST be referenced via the raw data codec (`0x55`) or the deterministically-encoded [`dag-ucan`](https://github.com/multiformats/multicodec/pull/264) (`0x78C0`). <!-- FIXME update to point main if and when this gets merged, assuming that it returns JSON... which I currently don't think it does, but Gozala will clarify -->

 Proofs referenced by content address MUST be resolvable by the recipient, for instance at a federated HTTP endpoint, over a DHT, shared database.
 The exact format MUST be defined in the transport specification.

 #### Examples